 I do not recommend using fruity candies.
 The flavors don't work with the buttery sugar flavor of these cookies.

 Store these gluten free leftover candy cookies in an airtight container in the refrigerator.
 They will keep fresh for up to 4 days.

 Yes, you can easily freeze these cookies.
-When the cookies are cooled to room temperature, move them to a freezer bag.
+Move the cookies to a freezer bag when they are cooled to room temperature.
 They will keep fresh for up to 5 months.